rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 * Note: Hints should be used with caution in production system.

 ##### 18. What is index?
 An index is a method of allowing faster retrieval of records.
 An index creates an entry for each value that appears in the indexed columns.
 By default, Oracle creates B-tree indexes.
-For more details, please refer [index](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Index.md) article.
+For more details, Please refer [index](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Index.md) article.

 ##### 19. What is partitioning?
 Method to break a very large table and/or its associated indexes into smaller and manageable pieces.
 In another words partitioning allows tables, indexes, and index-organized tables to be subdivided into smaller pieces, enabling these database objects to be managed and accessed at a smaller level.
-For more details, please refer [partitioning](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Partitioning.md) article.
+For more details, Please refer [partitioning](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Partitioning.md) article.

+##### 20. What is explain plan?
+EXPLAIN PLAN statement displays execution plans chosen by the Oracle optimizer for SELECT, UPDATE, INSERT and DELETE statements.
+A statement's execution plan is the sequence of operations Oracle performs to run the statement.
+For more details, Please refer [explain plan](https://github.com/rajnathsah/PerformanceTuning_Oracle/blob/master/Explain%20Plan.md) article.